Coating

-A coating is a covering that is applied to the surface of an object, usually referred to as the substrate.
+A coating is a covering that is applied to the surface of an object, or substrate.
 The purpose of applying the coating may be decorative, functional, or both.
-Coatings may be applied as liquids, gases or solids e.g. Powder coatings.
+Coatings may be applied as liquids, gases or solids e.g. powder coatings.

-Paints and lacquers are coatings that mostly have dual uses of protecting the substrate and being decorative, although some artists paints are only for decoration, and the paint on large industrial pipes is for preventing corrosion and identification e.g. blue for process water, red for fire-fighting control etc. Functional coatings may be applied to change the surface properties of the substrate, such as adhesion, wettability, corrosion resistance, or wear resistance.
-In other cases, e.g. semiconductor device fabrication (where the substrate is a wafer), the coating adds a completely new property, such as a magnetic response or electrical conductivity, and forms an essential part of the finished product.
+Paints and lacquers are coatings that mostly have dual uses, which are protecting the substrate and being decorative, although some artists paints are only for decoration, and the paint on large industrial pipes is for identification (e.g. blue for process water, red for fire-fighting control) in addition to preventing corrosion.
+Along with corrosion resistance, functional coatings may also be applied to change the surface properties of the substrate, such as adhesion, wettability, or wear resistance.
+In other cases the coating adds a completely new property, such as a magnetic response or electrical conductivity (as in semiconductor device fabrication, where the substrate is a wafer), and forms an essential part of the finished product.

-A major consideration for most coating processes is that the coating is to be applied at a controlled thickness, and a number of different processes are in use to achieve this control, ranging from a simple brush for painting a wall, to some very expensive machinery applying coatings in the electronics industry.
-A further consideration for 'non-all-over' coatings is that control is needed as to where the coating is to be applied.
-A number of these non-all-over coating processes are printing processes.
-Many industrial coating processes involve the application of a thin film of functional material to a substrate, such as paper, fabric, film, foil, or sheet stock.
-If the substrate starts and ends the process wound up in a roll, the process may be termed "roll-to-roll" or "web-based" coating.
-A roll of substrate, when wound through the coating machine, is typically called a web.
+A major consideration for most coating processes is controlling coating thickness.
+Methods of achieving this range from a simple brush to expensive precision machinery in the electronics industry.
+Limiting coating area is crucial in some applications, such as printing.

+"Roll-to-roll" or "web-based" coating is the process of applying a thin film of functional material to a substrate on a roll, such as paper, fabric, film, foil, or sheet stock.
+This continuous process is highly efficient for producing large volumes of coated materials, which are essential in various industries including printing, packaging, and electronics.
+The technology allows for consistent high-quality application of the coating material over large surface areas, enhancing productivity and uniformity.